🎀 I - BASTARD DAUGHTER 🎀

 Tumalikod na siya at taas noong lumabas sa building.
 She left the place hot and burning with the words that reminded the legal family of the humiliation her mother brought to them.
 That would have been avoided if Marissa did not drag her dead mother into an accident that was completely unrelated to it.

 She kept smiling thinking how funny it was that her half-sister thought that it would demean her if her mother’s wrongdoing was slapped on her face.
 She laughed, remembering how dreaded Marissa looked when she owned the insult and shoved it back to her throat.

 That was her remaining calm as fire was thrown at her.

 Ann mothefucking Syvil.
 Ang bastarda.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Domina Saint JamesWrite a Review